EMU circulation planning for Silesian Railways: case study and a quantum approach: Introduction

-Two-stage exact approaches have also been explored in the literature.
-Haahr et al.~\cite{HAAHR2016} address long-term rolling stock planning and short-term rescheduling under disturbances using MILP and column generation.
-Their approach minimizes costs related to trip cancellations, seat shortages, and turnaround operations, and can handle large-scale instances, although it does not incorporate flexible train compositions or demand-driven capacity constraints.
-Related work such as~\cite{ZHOU2023} focuses on alternative objectives --- e.g., stabilizing train headways while minimizing fleet size --- further illustrating the diversity of modelling goals in rolling stock optimization.
+Multi-stage approaches also frequently appear in connection with operational robustness and rescheduling.
+Haahr et al.~\cite{HAAHR2016} address daily rolling stock scheduling and short-term rescheduling under disruptions using MILP and column-and-row generation.
+Their approach minimizes costs related to composition assignments, composition transitions, and end-of-day balance penalties, and is able to handle large-scale instances, although it does not include flexible trainset composition or demand-based capacity constraints.
+In our case, however, rescheduling can be performed solving the ILP or QUBO directly, without column generation.

+A separate group of studies addresses integrated railway planning problems using multidimensional network representations.
+In \cite{CHAI2025}, the need for joint modelling of periodic and non-periodic timetables together with rolling stock circulation is emphasized.
+The authors use a three-dimensional time-space-state network, which captures not only time and location, but also the state of a vehicle or trainset.
+Due to the high dimensionality of the resulting model, the solution is based on Lagrangian relaxation.
+Niu et al.~\cite{NIU2025} use a similar multidimensional network structure and apply ADMM decomposition to coordinate the individual subproblems.
+These works are significant mainly from a methodological point of view, as they show how large-scale and strongly interconnected planning problems can be handled.
+For practical daily planning by a regional operator, however, such models may be unnecessarily complex, especially when the timetable itself is fixed.

 In summary, the literature on rolling stock circulation offers a wide range of modelling paradigms, including network-flow formulations, mixed-integer models with flexible train compositions, decomposition-based approaches, and large-scale exact and metaheuristic methods.
 While many studies address capacity constraints, passenger demand, or operational feasibility, only a limited subset simultaneously considers flexible EMU compositions together with demand-driven capacity requirements in a way that remains computationally tractable for real-world instances.
-(There is also scarce literature on constraints tied to bicycle capacity.)
-Moreover, existing works differ substantially in modelling detail, scope, and solution methodology, making it difficult to directly compare contemporary approaches or to assess their frontier for large-scale practical applications.
+Bike capacity constraints are, to the best of our knowledge, a new element here: they were not considered in the literature before.
 These observations naturally lead to several research gaps, which we discuss in the following section.